Partnership Director

 More broadly, Chris’s research explores how institutional and economic structures across countries affect health and health inequalities over the working life course.
 This research uses high quality comparable longitudinal data from representative economies to examine the relationship between employment and working conditions and worker health within and across countries.
 His work examining the relationship between unemployment and health, supported by the Social Sciences and Humanities Research Council and the Canadian Institute for Advanced Research, has been recently published in the Annual Review of Public Health and the American Journal of Public Health.
 In 2013 Chris received a CIHR New Investigator Award to expand this program of research.
 He is also an Early Career Scholar at the Peter Wall Institute for Advanced Studies and recipient of a Michael Smith Foundation for Health Research Scholar Award for 2016 to 2021.

-Chris holds a PhD in population and public health from UBC and a MA in economics from McMaster University, and teaches courses on the social determinants of health, public health, and occupational disease in the School of Population and Public Health at UBC, where he is also Head of the Occupational and Environmental Health Division and Program Director for the MSc OEH.
+Chris holds a PhD in population and public health from UBC and a MA in economics from McMaster University, and teaches courses on the social determinants of health, public health, and occupational disease in the School of Population and Public Health at UBC, where he is also the Program Director for the MSc OEH.

 Graduate student opportunities